 If I would create this, it would be just yet another note-taking app, but with a small difference in mind: this would be directed to be self-hosted for just one person.
 No services, for myself, as I wanted it to work.

-For quite a few time, I used Bear as my go-to Notes application for two reasons: it was single to use and the syntax was quite similar to markdown.
+For quite a few time, I used Bear as my go-to Notes application for two reasons: it was simple to use and the syntax was quite similar to markdown.
 However, it is not markdown and it does not support some things that’d like to see on such software: diagrams, mathematics, wiki-like links, etc.